chainguard-dev/edu/README.md

 This site is based off of the [Doks Hugo theme](https://github.com/h-enk/doks).

-If you would like to develop this project clone this repo and install dependencies with npm.
+If you would like to develop this project, clone this repo and install dependencies with npm.

 ```sh
 npm install